- Which file should I use to get the fullest set of GO annotations for a species?

+In addition, sets of GO annotations displayed in UniProtKB are filtered to try to provide a comprehensive yet concise set of cross-references.
 To get from the UniProtKB record to the QuickGO browser (which will show the most up-to-date and full set of manual and electronic annotations for a protein) click on the '[View the complete GO annotation on QuickGO]' link at the bottom of the GO cross-references section of the UniProtKB entry.

 However if none of these reasons appear to apply to your missing annotation please let us know and we will investigate!